 Instructions

-- If using parmesan, grate the parmesan cheese or blitz it in your food processor.
+- If using parmesan (which is optional), grate the parmesan cheese or blitz it in your food processor.
 In the Thermomix: Turbo 3 seconds, 3 times.
-RESERVE FOR STEP 4.
+RESERVE FOR STEP 4.175 g parmigiano reggiano cheese (OPTIONAL)

-- Lock the Instant Pot lid in place making sure your sealing ring is properly in place and the steam release handle pointing to Sealing.
-Press Manual.
-High Pressure.
-Programme 10 minutes with the – and + buttons.
+- Pressure cook 10 minutes, high pressure.
 Do a quick release at the end.
-If you want to cook it in your Thermomix (which you can only do if not too full): 20 minutes, Varoma temperature if a TM31 and 120º if a TM5, speed 2.
+Thermomix: If you want to cook it in your Thermomix (which you can only do if not too full): 20 minutes, Varoma temperature if a TM31 and 120º if a TM5, speed 2.
 Of course you could cook it on the hob at this stage for about 25 minutes on a low heat, making sure you keep an eye on it and stir every once in a while so that it doesn’t stick.

 Magimix Cook Expert instructions